 It goes without saying that Sanjeev Kumar was one of the greatest actors of Hindi cinema.
-On his birth anniversary, we remember the screen legend, with some interesting facts that you might not know
+On his death anniversary, we remember the screen legend, with some interesting facts that you might not know

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe